 Preschool in Chicago is not required, but many families consider enrolling their children into a local preschool option when their child is 3 years old.
 To attend a CPS-based preschool, however, requires understanding the differences between the options.

 If you’re thinking about CPS magnet schools for preschool next fall, the time to look into those programs is…now!
-Because you apply one year before entry, this is the fall to apply if your child is 2 by this past Sept.
-1st for programs that start at 3 years old.
-Applications for the 2021-2022 school year for 3 magnet preschools (Suder, Drummond and Inter-American) open on October 12, 2020, are due January 8, 2021.
+Because you can apply nearly a full year before entry, this is the fall to apply, presuming your child was 2 by this past Sept.
+1st (so they'll be of age next fall, for programs that start at 3 years old).
+Applications for the 2022-2023 school year for two magnet preschools (Suder and Drummond) opened on October 13, and are due December 15 at 5pm.
 Parents can create their student’s CPS ID at Go.CPS.edu.
 If you are thinking about other preschool programs hosted in CPS schools (Tuition-Based PreK or Chicago Early Learning Programs), the deadline varies as outlined below.

 Here’s a quick rundown of the programs and application requirements for CPS preschool programs:

 Tuition-Based Preschool (TBP): Full-day programs that provide childcare in addition to preschool (10-hour day; hours may vary by school).
 Housed in seven elementary schools, children must be age 3 or 4 and potty-trained by September 1.
 Applications are processed one year before entry either first-come, first-served or via selection criteria directly through each school.
 Priority for open seats goes to returning students and their siblings.
 Tuition for 2020-2021 is $15,275, which includes a $700 non-refundable deposit required to hold your child’s spot in the class, if offered.
 Visit the CPS Tuition-Based Preschool page for a list of school locations and to print an application.